BardezAnAvatar/Starbound-bardez-furnace-liquids/README.md

 - [Frackin' Universe](https://steamcommunity.com/sharedfiles/filedetails/?id=729480149)

 This mod does the following:
+- [ ] Adds a tab to the atomic furnace for smelting molten liquids from bars
-- [ ] Adds a tab to the atomic furnace for molten liquids to and from their solid states
+- [ ] Adds a tab to the atomic furnace for coalescing molten liquids to their refined bars